OurPraise-Vineyard/ourpraise/README.md

 Also make sure you have `firebase-tools` installed globally and authorized.
 See install instructions [here](https://www.npmjs.com/package/firebase-tools).

-When all is set up, you may run the `npm start` command to start the dev server and Firebase emulators simultanously.
+When all is set up, you may run the following commands to start the dev server, type checking and Firebase emulators simultanously:

+- `npm run dev-server`
+- `npm run emulators`
+- `npm run watch-types`

 ## Setting up a development environment